-Do you have questions about Nutritional Aesthetics™, NAA Membership, or our forthcoming CNAP Training Program?
+Do you have questions about Nutritional Aesthetics®, or NAA Membership?
 Here are answers to the most frequently asked questions we’ve received thus far:

 2. What is an integrative approach to healthy skin?
 An integrative approach to healthy skin combines healthy nutrition and lifestyle choices with natural skincare products and non-invasive aesthetic treatments, which builds a strong and sustainable foundation for optimum beauty, skin health, and longevity.

 3. Can I use the term ‘nutritional aesthetics’ in the name of my business?
-The Nutritional Aesthetics™ Alliance is common law owner of the trademark Nutritional Aesthetics™, and that is what the superscript TM represents.
-Additionally, the NAA has a pending application for the federal registration of that mark.
-When granted, The Nutritional Aesthetics™ Alliance will replace the superscript TM with ® to signify that registration.
-While we cannot advise you on whether or not you will undertake the use of any particular mark in the name of your business, we can advise you the Nutritional Aesthetics™ Alliance, naturally, expects to enforce its trademark rights as and if necessary to avoid confusion in the marketplace.
+The Nutritional Aesthetics® Alliance is the owner of the registered trademark Nutritional Aesthetics®.
+While we cannot advise you on whether or not you will undertake the use of any particular mark in the name of your business, we can advise you the Nutritional Aesthetics® Alliance, naturally, expects to enforce its trademark rights as and if necessary to avoid confusion in the marketplace.

 8. Can I join if I’m outside of the US?
 The NAA Membership Program is open to members inside and outside of the US.
-However, at this time, the CNAP Training Program is only open to applicants in the US.
+We have not yet determined international availability for the CNAP program.

 Do you have additional questions?